Table of Contents

 Key Points to Remember

-- Market timing means a strategy that helps market participants in entering and exiting the market at the right time to maximize the profit and minimize the loss.
+• Market timing means a strategy that helps market participants enter and exit the market at the right time to maximize profit and minimize loss.
 It helps in predicting price movements.

-- It helps in gauging price movements and, as a result, aids in making timely buying and selling decisions of various asset classes.
+• It helps gauge price movements and, as a result, aids in making timely buying and selling decisions for various asset classes.

-- Many traders also implement fundamental and technical analysis along with market timings to gain the maximum advantage.
+• Many traders also implement fundamental and technical analysis and market timings to gain the maximum advantage.

 For trading, a trading strategy is crucial.
 Sometimes, the system doesn’t have to be complex; it can be as easy as deciding a market timing to reap the profit.

-Market timing can be termed as entering and exiting the market or changing the type of asset you are trading.
-Various tools can help find perfect market timing, such as economic data, technical indicators, etc. There are different opinions of individuals for the possibilities of gauging market timing.
-Investors, financial academicians, and professionals believe that it is impossible, while day traders or active traders believe the opposite.
+Market timing can be termed entering and exiting the market or changing the type of asset you are trading.
+Various tools, such as economic data, technical indicators, etc., can help find perfect market timing.
+Individuals have different opinions on the possibilities of gauging market timing.
+Investors, financial academicians, and professionals believe it is impossible, while day traders or active traders believe the opposite.

 Market timing is not an impossible phenomenon.
-Traders, portfolio managers, and even long-term investors can use charts, candlestick patterns, economic data, etc. It helps in selecting an optimal time to enter or exit the market of security.
-With practice, you can gain fantastic accuracy and significantly benefit investors that apply the buy and hold strategy.
+Traders, portfolio managers, and even long-term investors can use charts, candlestick patterns, economic data, etc. It helps select an optimal time to enter or exit the security market.
+You can gain fantastic accuracy with practice and significantly benefit investors who apply the buy-and-hold strategy.

 The Opportunity Cost

-As per the report “Quantitative Analysis of Investor Behavior” written by the Boston research firm Dalbar, if an individual investor had stayed invested in the S&P 500 index between 1995 to 2014, they would have earned an annual return 9.85 percent.
-But if they miss the 10 best days of the market between this era, the return would be reduced to 5.1 percent.
+As per the report “Quantitative Analysis of Investor Behavior” by the Boston research firm Dalbar, if an individual investor had stayed invested in the S&P 500 index between 1995 and 2014, they would have earned an annual return of 9.85 percent.
+But if they miss the ten best days of the market between this era, the return would be reduced to 5.1 percent.
 It shows that the bigger jumps in the market happen when the volatility is high, but most investors flew away during this time.

 The Transaction Cost

-When mutual fund investors try to change funds and try to earn profit by entering and exiting the market frequently, they tend to face high transaction costs, making them achieve 3 percent less than the indices.
+When mutual fund investors try to change funds and earn profit by entering and exiting the market frequently, they face high transaction costs, making them achieve 3 percent less than the indices.
 This happens mostly when the expense ratios for investing in mutual funds are more than 1 percent.

 The Taxation Cost

 Trading frequently and earning profits can often lead to taxes.
-Whether you buy at the dip and sell at high or short the position, if you generate profit, you generate taxes too.
-If your investment is held for any period of less than a year, the tax is called a short-term capital gain.
+Whether you buy at the dip and sell at a high or short position, if you generate profit, you generate taxes, too.
+The tax is a short-term capital gain if your investment is held for less than a year.
 It is generally higher than the long-term taxes.

 As a result, market timing becomes less beneficial for the average trader or investor, and they can get better profit by staying invested in the market.